mobillium/MBLDeviceModelHelper/README.md

 ## License

-MSAUserDefaults is available under the MIT license.
+MBLDeviceModelHelper is available under the MIT license.
 See the LICENSE file for more info.